-Using can dispensers is an efficient way to implement a FIFO method in your pantry.
+This is an efficient way to implement a FIFO method in your prepper pantry.
 As shown in the video above, these dispensers allow your cans to simply roll down when they’re ready to use, instead of you pulling them out and then putting them back in everytime you need something.

 If you’re a little tight on space, you can use this idea to utilize some of your cabinet spaces at home.